 - Create a 1-minute video of cats having fun in our center

 - Or come up with your idea!

-Please contact Corey, Volunteer and Education Manager, for approval and to begin the process.
+Please contact Corey, Volunteer and Education Director, for approval and to begin the process.